2018 Call for Proposals: Rennie Fund for the Study of Epilepsy

 The Rennie Fund was created in 1962 as the result of a bequest from the Mary Elizabeth Rennie Trust.
 Although she wasn’t an alumna, Ms. Rennie’s brother, William Rennie, Jr., had been a member of the Berkeley class of 1919.
 The bequest was initially made to the Regents to be used at their discretion for the study of epilepsy; in 1981, the fund was allocated to the UC Berkeley campus.

-Since then, the Berkeley Division of the Academic Senate has funded 2-3 grants per year to faculty doing research on epilepsy, as part of the Senate’s faculty grants program.
+Since then, the Berkeley Division of the Academic Senate has funded 2-3 grants per year to faculty doing research on epilepsy as part of the Senate’s faculty grants program.
 Many of those faculty are now affiliated with the HWNI.
-Now the Senate has transferred the fund to HWNI.
+In 2017 the Senate transferred the fund to HWNI.

 At least one participant should be a UC Berkeley ladder-rank faculty member whose area of research includes epilepsy or an epilepsy related area.